rishi871/unique-random-number-server/README.md

 ### 3. Start the Database Backend

-This command will start two separate PostgreSQL database containers, acting as our two shards.
+This command will start two separate PostgreSQL database containers for development.

 ```bash
 docker-compose up -d